kugurerdem/BrainFuck-interpreter/README.md

 # What is BrainFuck

 BrainFuck is a Turing Complete programming language.
-It has 8 keywords in it, and with these keyword, despite of its' complexity theorically every program can be written with infinite memory.
+It has 8 keywords in it, and with these keywords, despite of its' complexity theoretically every program can be written with infinite memory.

 # Where is the Interpreter?